 over 300 people for a week, the producers narrowed down their selections to two

 groups of five for the network to approve.
-FOX picked one, and Saban had
+FOX picked one, and Saban had their Dino Rangers, as the show was originally

-originally going to be called.
-Next
+going to be called.
+Next came the

-the elements they could use in their show; namely anything that didn’t broadcast
+elements they could use in their show; namely anything that didn’t broadcast

 the Japanese origins and could pass as being set in the United States.
 The